Griff Garrison

 Garrett Griffith is an American professional wrestler.
-He is signed to the professional wrestling promotion All Elite Wrestling (AEW), where he performs under the ring name Griff Garrison.
-Griffith is one-half of the tag team the Varsity Blonds alongside Brian Pillman Jr.
+He is signed to All Elite Wrestling (AEW) and its sister promotion Ring of Honor (ROH) under the ring name Griff Garrison.
+He is a member of The Frat House stable.

 Early life

 Garrison was born in Austell, Georgia, relocating to North Carolina as a youth.
 He attended North Davidson High School in Welcome, North Carolina, graduating in 2016.
 While in high school he played American football as a wide receiver.
 He went on to attend Guilford College in Greensboro, North Carolina, graduating in 2020 with a bachelor's degree in education and history.
 During his time at Guilford College, he played American football for the Guilford Quakers.

 Professional wrestling career

+Early career (2016–2020)

 Garrison was trained by LaBron Kozone, debuting in 2016.
 He initially wrestled for Fire Star Pro Wrestling in his home state of North Carolina.
 He also appeared with promotions such as the Georgia-based Anarchy Wrestling and Southern Fried Championship Wrestling, winning a variety of championships.
 In 2019, he began appearing with Ring of Honor.
 From 2018 to 2020, Garrison teamed with his former schoolmate Markus Cross as "Master and the Machine".